-If there’s one thing you should know about me, it’s that I’m a MAJOR coffee lover!
-I’m so excited to be sharing this round-up of the best automatic espresso machine options out there.
+If there’s one thing you should know about me, I’m a MAJOR coffee lover, so I’m excited to share this roundup of the best automatic espresso machine options.

-I never knew that an espresso machine would be such a game-changer so I’ve been doing some research in finding the best automatic espresso machine to add to my house.
+I never knew an espresso machine would be such a game-changer, so I’ve been researching the best super-automatic espresso machine to add to my house.

-There are seriously so many options out there so I hope you find this quick and easy guide helpful in finding the right one for you!
+There are many drip coffee makers, so I hope you find this quick and easy guide helpful in finding the right one for you!

 10 Best Automatic Espresso Machines